Decidable By Construction: Design-Time Verification for Trustworthy AI: Current State of the Art

 Each deployed approach can pay a recurring cost proportional to the number of deployments, layers, or inference requests served.
-The common structural reason: the conventional pipeline erases the semantic information that would have made the corrective intervention unnecessary.
+The common structural reason: the conventional pipeline does not carry the semantic information that would have made the corrective intervention unnecessary into the stages where it could be acted upon.

 Our current research track for the Fidelity framework establishes a novel position.
 The properties governing AI model correctness, dimensional consistency, grade preservation, escape classification, and numeric representation adequacy, are properties of the type system.
 They are decidable, polynomial, and principal.
 The framework verifies them at design time during elaboration of the emergent hypergraph.
 The marginal cost of this verification is negligible, and our estimates of the downstream benefits are substantial.
 The result for training is advantaged cost and energy efficiency, particularly when measured against the interpretive overhead and substantial resource management burden that characterize standard training pipelines.
 Standard pipelines pay for dynamic dispatch and runtime shape checking on every operation.
 A natively verified training loop with design-time checked types pays once, during model specification, when verification is fast, precise, and inexpensive.
 The alternative is brute force calculation and post-hoc interventions that may repeat on every deployment, every layer, or every inference pass.